 - Francesca Buller (Ben Browder's wife) has played at least four different characters on Farscape.
 Since most of them involved significant effort from the prosthetics department, this is not readily apparent.

-- Jonathan M. Woodward first played a vampire named Holden in Buffy the Vampire Slayer.
+- Jonathan M. Woodward first played a vampire named Holden in Buffy.
 He was killed at the end of his single episode.
 Shortly thereafter, the actor turned up on the spinoff Angel as Knox, and stuck around for seven episodes.
 He became a "hat trick" (an actor appearing in all three of Joss Whedon's shows) with his guest star appearance as Tracey on Firefly.

 - Woodward is actually one of four Joss Whedon hat-trick actors - Andy Umberger had both a recurring role as D'Hoffryn on Buffy, and an early one-shot villain role on Angel in "I Fall To Pieces" (with a small role as an Alliance Captain in Firefly), Carlos Jacott played villain Ken on Buffy and hilarious villain Richard on Angel (before playing an important villain role in the Firefly pilot), and Jeff Ricketts played both the character Weatherby in Buffy and Angel in a crossover arc, and a spider monster in Angel (along with one of Firefly's memorable Blue Gloves).

 - Camden Toy also appeared in both Buffy and Angel.
 He played one of the Gentlemen ("Hush"), Gnarl ("Same Time Same Place"), one of the Turok-Han (in the last few episodes), and the Prince of Lies ("Why We Fight").

 - Tom Lenk, known for playing Andrew in the evil geek trio during Buffy's sixth season (and beyond), originally appeared in a bit part as one of Harmony's vampire minions.